 or more – about a penny each.
 As

-against around 90p for a traditional batch (half a pint of milk and 2 eggs)
+against up to around 90p for a traditional batch.

 Ease of making - you don't have to plan for these except by having a packet of self-raising flour in the cupboard.
 Really, there's no need to measure anything - just tip some flour in a bowl or jug and add water - stirring all the time - until it reaches the consistency you want.